Cheat your way to a five-star Christmas dinner

-Oh the pressure of Christmas dinner.
-Not only do you have to create everyone’s idea of a perfect roast (redcurrant or cranberry?
+Oh, the pressure of Christmas dinner.
+Not only do you have to create everyone’s idea of a perfect roast - redcurrant or cranberry?
 Sprouts or green beans?
-Fresh gravy or granules?) but you have to do it with a smile on your face and a festive flourish!
+Fresh gravy or granules? - but you have to do it all with a smile on your face and a festive flourish!
 And even worse, social media is crammed with images of perfectly browned turkeys, perfectly crafted Christmas cakes and made-from-scratch bread sauce.

-Choose a powerful but gentle detergent such as Fairy Platinum or Fairy Original washing-up liquid and dishwasher tablets, to make sure all that roasted-on grease is dealt with, without being harsh on your best crockery and cutlery.
+Choose a powerful but gentle detergent such as Fairy Platinum Plus dishwasher tablets, to make sure all that roasted-on grease is dealt with, without being harsh on your best crockery and cutlery.
 Fairy Platinum Plus not only removes those stubborn baked-on edges without the need to pre-soak, its anti-dullness technology leaves your dishes looking brand new (ready for when they come out next Christmas!).Ditch the turkey

 It’s not just roasties you can get ahead with.
 You can make a good stock gravy weeks in advance, and freeze it till the big day.
 On the day, just warm it in the pan and pour in the roasting juices (use some stock to deglaze roasting tin for extra flavour).